teiid-qe/openhouse/scripts/README.md

 ### About

 Here we define connector and VDB for exporting data to Google Sheet.
+To export data to your google spreadsheet, create spreadsheet with name OpenHouseApp and sheet WikiData.
+There you need to create columns with names 'pageid', 'title', 'lat', 'lon', 'url', 'image'.
+Next, follow steps in [Teiid Documentation](https://teiid.gitbooks.io/documents/content/admin/Google_Spreadsheet_Data_Sources.html) to provide google translator with access to your sheets and ob tain the refresh token.

 ### Instructions